Frequently bought together

 Carefully Hand Delivered

-Espalier Apple Trees are not only beautiful - they can save space, make it easier to harvest your apples and even produce better fruit.
-Apple Trees work particularly well, and are the most commonly espaliered fruit trees.
+Espalier apple trees aren’t only beautiful, they can save space, make it easier to harvest your apples and even produce better fruit, too.
+Apple trees work particularly well and are the most commonly-espaliered fruit trees (though pear trees are often trained in this distinctive shape, too).

 Why should I train an espalier?

-Espalier trees allow you to pick fruit at a comfortable height without the need for a ladder.
-They’re usually grown flat against a wall with two or three tiers of branches that grow outwards, but you can also grow them on wires to make a living fence.
-Because the branches are spread out evenly, more air can circulate around the fruit, reducing the risk of fungal disease.
-If you grow it against a wall, an espalier tree will also absorb heat from the wall and this will improve the fruit quality, as the more sunlight received, the better the development of the fruit’s natural sugars and colour.
-The size of the fruit is often better too, because the tree puts more of its energy into the fruit rather than growing lots of extra branches and leaves.
+Grown against a wall, an espalier tree will also absorb heat from the surface and this will improve the fruit’s quality, as the more sunlight received, the better the development of natural sugars and colour.
+The size of the fruit is often better, too, because the tree puts more of its energy into the fruit, rather than growing lots of extra branches and leaves.

 Where should I position an espalier?